-For non-tribal proposals, this section of the work plan must address how the project will address and achieve the Regional Priorities of the EPA regional office which covers the project location and to which the proposal is submitted.
+This section of the work plan must address how the project will address and achieve the Regional Priorities of the EPA regional office which covers the project location and to which the proposal is submitted.
 Regional Priorities for each of the ten EPA regional offices are identified in Section I.B.4 of this RFP.